Sports events in Paris region called off in wake of attacks

 France were playing Germany at the Stade de France when the Saint-Denis attack took place outside the stadium.

-European Professional Cup Rugby said on Saturday that all Champions Cup and Challenge Cup games in France this weekend would be cancelled.
+European Professional Cup Rugby said on Saturday that all Champions Cup and Challenge Cup games in France this weekend would be canceled.

 All basketball and volleyball matches in the country were also called off, their respective federations said.